sugerio/suger-sdk-go/docs/AwsMarketplaceCppoOpportunity.md

 HasCreatedDate returns a boolean if a field has been set.

-### GetCustomPriceTerms

-`func (o *AwsMarketplaceCppoOpportunity) GetCustomPriceTerms() AwsMarketplaceCppoPriceTerms`

-GetCustomPriceTerms returns the CustomPriceTerms field if non-nil, zero value otherwise.

-### GetCustomPriceTermsOk

-`func (o *AwsMarketplaceCppoOpportunity) GetCustomPriceTermsOk() (*AwsMarketplaceCppoPriceTerms, bool)`

-GetCustomPriceTermsOk returns a tuple with the CustomPriceTerms field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCustomPriceTerms

-`func (o *AwsMarketplaceCppoOpportunity) SetCustomPriceTerms(v AwsMarketplaceCppoPriceTerms)`

-SetCustomPriceTerms sets CustomPriceTerms field to given value.

-### HasCustomPriceTerms

-`func (o *AwsMarketplaceCppoOpportunity) HasCustomPriceTerms() bool`

-HasCustomPriceTerms returns a boolean if a field has been set.

-### GetDiscount

-`func (o *AwsMarketplaceCppoOpportunity) GetDiscount() string`

-GetDiscount returns the Discount field if non-nil, zero value otherwise.

-### GetDiscountOk

-`func (o *AwsMarketplaceCppoOpportunity) GetDiscountOk() (*string, bool)`

-GetDiscountOk returns a tuple with the Discount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDiscount

-`func (o *AwsMarketplaceCppoOpportunity) SetDiscount(v string)`

-SetDiscount sets Discount field to given value.

-### HasDiscount

-`func (o *AwsMarketplaceCppoOpportunity) HasDiscount() bool`

-HasDiscount returns a boolean if a field has been set.

-### GetDiscountPercent

-`func (o *AwsMarketplaceCppoOpportunity) GetDiscountPercent() float32`

-GetDiscountPercent returns the DiscountPercent field if non-nil, zero value otherwise.

-### GetDiscountPercentOk

-`func (o *AwsMarketplaceCppoOpportunity) GetDiscountPercentOk() (*float32, bool)`

-GetDiscountPercentOk returns a tuple with the DiscountPercent field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDiscountPercent

-`func (o *AwsMarketplaceCppoOpportunity) SetDiscountPercent(v float32)`

-SetDiscountPercent sets DiscountPercent field to given value.

-### HasDiscountPercent

-`func (o *AwsMarketplaceCppoOpportunity) HasDiscountPercent() bool`

-HasDiscountPercent returns a boolean if a field has been set.

-### GetDiscountType

-`func (o *AwsMarketplaceCppoOpportunity) GetDiscountType() AwsMarketplaceCppoDiscountType`

-GetDiscountType returns the DiscountType field if non-nil, zero value otherwise.

-### GetDiscountTypeOk

-`func (o *AwsMarketplaceCppoOpportunity) GetDiscountTypeOk() (*AwsMarketplaceCppoDiscountType, bool)`

-GetDiscountTypeOk returns a tuple with the DiscountType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDiscountType

-`func (o *AwsMarketplaceCppoOpportunity) SetDiscountType(v AwsMarketplaceCppoDiscountType)`

-SetDiscountType sets DiscountType field to given value.

-### HasDiscountType

-`func (o *AwsMarketplaceCppoOpportunity) HasDiscountType() bool`

-HasDiscountType returns a boolean if a field has been set.

-### GetErrors

-`func (o *AwsMarketplaceCppoOpportunity) GetErrors() []map[string]interface{}`

-GetErrors returns the Errors field if non-nil, zero value otherwise.

-### GetErrorsOk

-`func (o *AwsMarketplaceCppoOpportunity) GetErrorsOk() (*[]map[string]interface{}, bool)`

-GetErrorsOk returns a tuple with the Errors field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetErrors

-`func (o *AwsMarketplaceCppoOpportunity) SetErrors(v []map[string]interface{})`

-SetErrors sets Errors field to given value.

-### HasErrors

-`func (o *AwsMarketplaceCppoOpportunity) HasErrors() bool`

-HasErrors returns a boolean if a field has been set.

-### GetExpirationDate

-`func (o *AwsMarketplaceCppoOpportunity) GetExpirationDate() string`

-GetExpirationDate returns the ExpirationDate field if non-nil, zero value otherwise.

-### GetExpirationDateOk

-`func (o *AwsMarketplaceCppoOpportunity) GetExpirationDateOk() (*string, bool)`

-GetExpirationDateOk returns a tuple with the ExpirationDate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetExpirationDate

-`func (o *AwsMarketplaceCppoOpportunity) SetExpirationDate(v string)`

-SetExpirationDate sets ExpirationDate field to given value.

-### HasExpirationDate

-`func (o *AwsMarketplaceCppoOpportunity) HasExpirationDate() bool`

-HasExpirationDate returns a boolean if a field has been set.

-### GetListingFeeRenewal

-`func (o *AwsMarketplaceCppoOpportunity) GetListingFeeRenewal() bool`

-GetListingFeeRenewal returns the ListingFeeRenewal field if non-nil, zero value otherwise.

-### GetListingFeeRenewalOk

-`func (o *AwsMarketplaceCppoOpportunity) GetListingFeeRenewalOk() (*bool, bool)`

-GetListingFeeRenewalOk returns a tuple with the ListingFeeRenewal field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetListingFeeRenewal

-`func (o *AwsMarketplaceCppoOpportunity) SetListingFeeRenewal(v bool)`

-SetListingFeeRenewal sets ListingFeeRenewal field to given value.

-### HasListingFeeRenewal

-`func (o *AwsMarketplaceCppoOpportunity) HasListingFeeRenewal() bool`

-HasListingFeeRenewal returns a boolean if a field has been set.

-### GetManufacturerId

-`func (o *AwsMarketplaceCppoOpportunity) GetManufacturerId() string`

-GetManufacturerId returns the ManufacturerId field if non-nil, zero value otherwise.

-### GetManufacturerIdOk

-`func (o *AwsMarketplaceCppoOpportunity) GetManufacturerIdOk() (*string, bool)`

-GetManufacturerIdOk returns a tuple with the ManufacturerId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetManufacturerId

-`func (o *AwsMarketplaceCppoOpportunity) SetManufacturerId(v string)`

-SetManufacturerId sets ManufacturerId field to given value.

-### HasManufacturerId

-`func (o *AwsMarketplaceCppoOpportunity) HasManufacturerId() bool`

-HasManufacturerId returns a boolean if a field has been set.

-### GetManufacturerName

-`func (o *AwsMarketplaceCppoOpportunity) GetManufacturerName() string`

-GetManufacturerName returns the ManufacturerName field if non-nil, zero value otherwise.

-### GetManufacturerNameOk

-`func (o *AwsMarketplaceCppoOpportunity) GetManufacturerNameOk() (*string, bool)`

-GetManufacturerNameOk returns a tuple with the ManufacturerName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetManufacturerName

-`func (o *AwsMarketplaceCppoOpportunity) SetManufacturerName(v string)`

-SetManufacturerName sets ManufacturerName field to given value.

-### HasManufacturerName

-`func (o *AwsMarketplaceCppoOpportunity) HasManufacturerName() bool`

-HasManufacturerName returns a boolean if a field has been set.

-### GetOffersCount

-`func (o *AwsMarketplaceCppoOpportunity) GetOffersCount() int32`

-GetOffersCount returns the OffersCount field if non-nil, zero value otherwise.

-### GetOffersCountOk

-`func (o *AwsMarketplaceCppoOpportunity) GetOffersCountOk() (*int32, bool)`

-GetOffersCountOk returns a tuple with the OffersCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetOffersCount

-`func (o *AwsMarketplaceCppoOpportunity) SetOffersCount(v int32)`

-SetOffersCount sets OffersCount field to given value.

-### HasOffersCount

-`func (o *AwsMarketplaceCppoOpportunity) HasOffersCount() bool`

-HasOffersCount returns a boolean if a field has been set.

-### GetOpportunityDiscription

-`func (o *AwsMarketplaceCppoOpportunity) GetOpportunityDiscription() string`

-GetOpportunityDiscription returns the OpportunityDiscription field if non-nil, zero value otherwise.

-### GetOpportunityDiscriptionOk

-`func (o *AwsMarketplaceCppoOpportunity) GetOpportunityDiscriptionOk() (*string, bool)`

-GetOpportunityDiscriptionOk returns a tuple with the OpportunityDiscription field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetOpportunityDiscription

-`func (o *AwsMarketplaceCppoOpportunity) SetOpportunityDiscription(v string)`

-SetOpportunityDiscription sets OpportunityDiscription field to given value.

-### HasOpportunityDiscription

-`func (o *AwsMarketplaceCppoOpportunity) HasOpportunityDiscription() bool`

-HasOpportunityDiscription returns a boolean if a field has been set.

-### GetOpportunityDurationType

-`func (o *AwsMarketplaceCppoOpportunity) GetOpportunityDurationType() AwsMarketplaceCppoDurationType`

-GetOpportunityDurationType returns the OpportunityDurationType field if non-nil, zero value otherwise.

-### GetOpportunityDurationTypeOk

-`func (o *AwsMarketplaceCppoOpportunity) GetOpportunityDurationTypeOk() (*AwsMarketplaceCppoDurationType, bool)`

-GetOpportunityDurationTypeOk returns a tuple with the OpportunityDurationType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetOpportunityDurationType

-`func (o *AwsMarketplaceCppoOpportunity) SetOpportunityDurationType(v AwsMarketplaceCppoDurationType)`

-SetOpportunityDurationType sets OpportunityDurationType field to given value.

-### HasOpportunityDurationType

-`func (o *AwsMarketplaceCppoOpportunity) HasOpportunityDurationType() bool`

-HasOpportunityDurationType returns a boolean if a field has been set.

-### GetOpportunityEula

-`func (o *AwsMarketplaceCppoOpportunity) GetOpportunityEula() AwsMarketplaceCppoOpportunityEula`

-GetOpportunityEula returns the OpportunityEula field if non-nil, zero value otherwise.

-### GetOpportunityEulaOk

-`func (o *AwsMarketplaceCppoOpportunity) GetOpportunityEulaOk() (*AwsMarketplaceCppoOpportunityEula, bool)`

-GetOpportunityEulaOk returns a tuple with the OpportunityEula field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetOpportunityEula

-`func (o *AwsMarketplaceCppoOpportunity) SetOpportunityEula(v AwsMarketplaceCppoOpportunityEula)`

-SetOpportunityEula sets OpportunityEula field to given value.

-### HasOpportunityEula

-`func (o *AwsMarketplaceCppoOpportunity) HasOpportunityEula() bool`

-HasOpportunityEula returns a boolean if a field has been set.

-### GetOpportunityId

-`func (o *AwsMarketplaceCppoOpportunity) GetOpportunityId() string`

-GetOpportunityId returns the OpportunityId field if non-nil, zero value otherwise.

-### GetOpportunityIdOk

-`func (o *AwsMarketplaceCppoOpportunity) GetOpportunityIdOk() (*string, bool)`

-GetOpportunityIdOk returns a tuple with the OpportunityId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetOpportunityId

-`func (o *AwsMarketplaceCppoOpportunity) SetOpportunityId(v string)`

-SetOpportunityId sets OpportunityId field to given value.

-### HasOpportunityId

-`func (o *AwsMarketplaceCppoOpportunity) HasOpportunityId() bool`

-HasOpportunityId returns a boolean if a field has been set.

-### GetOpportunityName

-`func (o *AwsMarketplaceCppoOpportunity) GetOpportunityName() string`

-GetOpportunityName returns the OpportunityName field if non-nil, zero value otherwise.

-### GetOpportunityNameOk

-`func (o *AwsMarketplaceCppoOpportunity) GetOpportunityNameOk() (*string, bool)`

-GetOpportunityNameOk returns a tuple with the OpportunityName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetOpportunityName

-`func (o *AwsMarketplaceCppoOpportunity) SetOpportunityName(v string)`

-SetOpportunityName sets OpportunityName field to given value.

-### HasOpportunityName

-`func (o *AwsMarketplaceCppoOpportunity) HasOpportunityName() bool`

-HasOpportunityName returns a boolean if a field has been set.

-### GetOpportunityRcmp

-`func (o *AwsMarketplaceCppoOpportunity) GetOpportunityRcmp() AwsMarketplaceCppoOpportunityEula`

-GetOpportunityRcmp returns the OpportunityRcmp field if non-nil, zero value otherwise.

-### GetOpportunityRcmpOk

-`func (o *AwsMarketplaceCppoOpportunity) GetOpportunityRcmpOk() (*AwsMarketplaceCppoOpportunityEula, bool)`

-GetOpportunityRcmpOk returns a tuple with the OpportunityRcmp field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetOpportunityRcmp

-`func (o *AwsMarketplaceCppoOpportunity) SetOpportunityRcmp(v AwsMarketplaceCppoOpportunityEula)`

-SetOpportunityRcmp sets OpportunityRcmp field to given value.

-### HasOpportunityRcmp

-`func (o *AwsMarketplaceCppoOpportunity) HasOpportunityRcmp() bool`

-HasOpportunityRcmp returns a boolean if a field has been set.

-### GetPartnerId

-`func (o *AwsMarketplaceCppoOpportunity) GetPartnerId() string`

-GetPartnerId returns the PartnerId field if non-nil, zero value otherwise.

-### GetPartnerIdOk

-`func (o *AwsMarketplaceCppoOpportunity) GetPartnerIdOk() (*string, bool)`

-GetPartnerIdOk returns a tuple with the PartnerId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPartnerId

-`func (o *AwsMarketplaceCppoOpportunity) SetPartnerId(v string)`

-SetPartnerId sets PartnerId field to given value.

-### HasPartnerId

-`func (o *AwsMarketplaceCppoOpportunity) HasPartnerId() bool`

-HasPartnerId returns a boolean if a field has been set.

-### GetPartnerName

-`func (o *AwsMarketplaceCppoOpportunity) GetPartnerName() string`

-GetPartnerName returns the PartnerName field if non-nil, zero value otherwise.

-### GetPartnerNameOk

-`func (o *AwsMarketplaceCppoOpportunity) GetPartnerNameOk() (*string, bool)`

-GetPartnerNameOk returns a tuple with the PartnerName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPartnerName

-`func (o *AwsMarketplaceCppoOpportunity) SetPartnerName(v string)`

-SetPartnerName sets PartnerName field to given value.

-### HasPartnerName

-`func (o *AwsMarketplaceCppoOpportunity) HasPartnerName() bool`

-HasPartnerName returns a boolean if a field has been set.

-### GetPaymentTerms

-`func (o *AwsMarketplaceCppoOpportunity) GetPaymentTerms() AwsMarketplaceCppoPaymentTerms`

-GetPaymentTerms returns the PaymentTerms field if non-nil, zero value otherwise.

-### GetPaymentTermsOk

-`func (o *AwsMarketplaceCppoOpportunity) GetPaymentTermsOk() (*AwsMarketplaceCppoPaymentTerms, bool)`

-GetPaymentTermsOk returns a tuple with the PaymentTerms field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPaymentTerms

-`func (o *AwsMarketplaceCppoOpportunity) SetPaymentTerms(v AwsMarketplaceCppoPaymentTerms)`

-SetPaymentTerms sets PaymentTerms field to given value.

-### HasPaymentTerms

-`func (o *AwsMarketplaceCppoOpportunity) HasPaymentTerms() bool`

-HasPaymentTerms returns a boolean if a field has been set.
+### GetDescription

+`func (o *AwsMarketplaceCppoOpportunity) GetDescription() string`

+GetDescription returns the Description field if non-nil, zero value otherwise.

+### GetDescriptionOk

+`func (o *AwsMarketplaceCppoOpportunity) GetDescriptionOk() (*string, bool)`

+GetDescriptionOk returns a tuple with the Description field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDescription

+`func (o *AwsMarketplaceCppoOpportunity) SetDescription(v string)`

+SetDescription sets Description field to given value.

+### HasDescription

+`func (o *AwsMarketplaceCppoOpportunity) HasDescription() bool`

+HasDescription returns a boolean if a field has been set.

+### GetDimensions

+`func (o *AwsMarketplaceCppoOpportunity) GetDimensions() []AwsProductDimension`

+GetDimensions returns the Dimensions field if non-nil, zero value otherwise.

+### GetDimensionsOk

+`func (o *AwsMarketplaceCppoOpportunity) GetDimensionsOk() (*[]AwsProductDimension, bool)`

+GetDimensionsOk returns a tuple with the Dimensions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDimensions

+`func (o *AwsMarketplaceCppoOpportunity) SetDimensions(v []AwsProductDimension)`

+SetDimensions sets Dimensions field to given value.

+### HasDimensions

+`func (o *AwsMarketplaceCppoOpportunity) HasDimensions() bool`

+HasDimensions returns a boolean if a field has been set.

+### GetManufacturerAccountId

+`func (o *AwsMarketplaceCppoOpportunity) GetManufacturerAccountId() string`

+GetManufacturerAccountId returns the ManufacturerAccountId field if non-nil, zero value otherwise.

+### GetManufacturerAccountIdOk

+`func (o *AwsMarketplaceCppoOpportunity) GetManufacturerAccountIdOk() (*string, bool)`

+GetManufacturerAccountIdOk returns a tuple with the ManufacturerAccountId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetManufacturerAccountId

+`func (o *AwsMarketplaceCppoOpportunity) SetManufacturerAccountId(v string)`

+SetManufacturerAccountId sets ManufacturerAccountId field to given value.

+### HasManufacturerAccountId

+`func (o *AwsMarketplaceCppoOpportunity) HasManufacturerAccountId() bool`

+HasManufacturerAccountId returns a boolean if a field has been set.

+### GetManufacturerLegalName

+`func (o *AwsMarketplaceCppoOpportunity) GetManufacturerLegalName() string`

+GetManufacturerLegalName returns the ManufacturerLegalName field if non-nil, zero value otherwise.

+### GetManufacturerLegalNameOk

+`func (o *AwsMarketplaceCppoOpportunity) GetManufacturerLegalNameOk() (*string, bool)`

+GetManufacturerLegalNameOk returns a tuple with the ManufacturerLegalName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetManufacturerLegalName

+`func (o *AwsMarketplaceCppoOpportunity) SetManufacturerLegalName(v string)`

+SetManufacturerLegalName sets ManufacturerLegalName field to given value.

+### HasManufacturerLegalName

+`func (o *AwsMarketplaceCppoOpportunity) HasManufacturerLegalName() bool`

+HasManufacturerLegalName returns a boolean if a field has been set.

+### GetName

+`func (o *AwsMarketplaceCppoOpportunity) GetName() string`

+GetName returns the Name field if non-nil, zero value otherwise.

+### GetNameOk

+`func (o *AwsMarketplaceCppoOpportunity) GetNameOk() (*string, bool)`

+GetNameOk returns a tuple with the Name field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetName

+`func (o *AwsMarketplaceCppoOpportunity) SetName(v string)`

+SetName sets Name field to given value.

+### HasName

+`func (o *AwsMarketplaceCppoOpportunity) HasName() bool`

+HasName returns a boolean if a field has been set.

+### GetOfferDetails

+`func (o *AwsMarketplaceCppoOpportunity) GetOfferDetails() AwsMarketplaceCppoOpportunityOfferDetails`

+GetOfferDetails returns the OfferDetails field if non-nil, zero value otherwise.

+### GetOfferDetailsOk

+`func (o *AwsMarketplaceCppoOpportunity) GetOfferDetailsOk() (*AwsMarketplaceCppoOpportunityOfferDetails, bool)`

+GetOfferDetailsOk returns a tuple with the OfferDetails field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOfferDetails

+`func (o *AwsMarketplaceCppoOpportunity) SetOfferDetails(v AwsMarketplaceCppoOpportunityOfferDetails)`

+SetOfferDetails sets OfferDetails field to given value.

+### HasOfferDetails

+`func (o *AwsMarketplaceCppoOpportunity) HasOfferDetails() bool`

+HasOfferDetails returns a boolean if a field has been set.

+### GetPreExistingBuyerAgreement

+`func (o *AwsMarketplaceCppoOpportunity) GetPreExistingBuyerAgreement() AwsMarketplacePreExistingAgreement`

+GetPreExistingBuyerAgreement returns the PreExistingBuyerAgreement field if non-nil, zero value otherwise.

+### GetPreExistingBuyerAgreementOk

+`func (o *AwsMarketplaceCppoOpportunity) GetPreExistingBuyerAgreementOk() (*AwsMarketplacePreExistingAgreement, bool)`

+GetPreExistingBuyerAgreementOk returns a tuple with the PreExistingBuyerAgreement field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPreExistingBuyerAgreement

+`func (o *AwsMarketplaceCppoOpportunity) SetPreExistingBuyerAgreement(v AwsMarketplacePreExistingAgreement)`

+SetPreExistingBuyerAgreement sets PreExistingBuyerAgreement field to given value.

+### HasPreExistingBuyerAgreement

+`func (o *AwsMarketplaceCppoOpportunity) HasPreExistingBuyerAgreement() bool`

+HasPreExistingBuyerAgreement returns a boolean if a field has been set.

 ### GetProductId